 Sound quality is acceptable, with V-Audio dealing reasonably well with movie soundtracks, though V-Audio Surround causes too much separation.

 There’s no Freeview HD tuner, Full HD resolution or LED backlighting, but all that is reflected in the astonishingly low price.
 Don’t follow the crowd and head for suped-up LCD instead of LED, and you’ll discover the best picture-per-pound performance around on this versatile set.
-If you can live with core features and standard definition Freeview only, there’s few better around.
+It you can live with core features and standard definition Freeview only, there are few better around